debomatic/debomatic/docs/guide.rst

 modules directory.
 An example module can be found into examples directory, useful to write your own Deb-o-Matic module.

+Modules can be blacklisted to avoid launching them during build process.
+A module.blacklist file needs to be defined in configuration file for this.
+In order to define a blacklist, it is sufficient to list desired module name, without trailing .py, separated by a space or a newline.

 Bugs and feedback
 =================